tolitius/verter/README.md

 ## SQLite

-here is an example of using verter on to of the [SQLite database](https://sqlite.org/index.html):
+here is an example of using verter with a [SQLite database](https://sqlite.org/index.html):

 ```clojure
 ;; this is from verter/dev.clj, but you could of course create a datasource on your own